Professor of Geography

 (2) using spatial patterns of climate to explain regional-, meso- and micro-scale variability in soils and pedogenic processes,

-(3) characteristics and patterns of loess in the upper Midwest, and how these patterns can better explain post-glacial environments,
+(3) how the characteristics and patterns of loess deposits can better explain post-glacial environments and loess transportation/depositional processes,

 (4) understanding the nuances of soil genesis, particularly podzolization and lessivage,